 Awards are limited to current graduate students who are active Student Affiliate members of AP-LS.

-Applicants may submit only one application (either AP-LS Grants in Aid for Graduate Students or Grant in Aid for Graduate Students MacArthur Award) per funding cycle.
+Applicants may submit only one application (either AP-LS Grants-in-Aid for Graduate Students or Grant-in-Aid for Graduate Students MacArthur Award) per funding cycle.

 Research projects identified in proposals should request funding needed to complete future or early active research projects.
 Proposed funding requests for reimbursement of past research expenses of completed projects are not eligible.